Lung gallium scan

 Gallium 67 lung scan; Lung scan; Gallium scan - lung; Scan - lung

 Gallium is injected into a vein.
-The scan will be taken 6 - 24 hours after the gallium is injected.
+The scan will be taken 6 to 24 hours after the gallium is injected.
 (Test time depends on whether your condition is

 During the test, you lie on a table that moves underneath a scanner called a gamma camera.
 The camera detects the radiation produced by the gallium.
 Images display on a computer screen.

 During the scan, it is important that you keep still to get a clear image.
 The technician can help make you comfortable before the scan begins.
-The test will take about 30 - 60 minutes.
+The test takes about 30 to 60 minutes.